 A long-time dream realised, says Vijay Shankar

-Chennai, Nov 21 (PTI) Vijay Shankar has been hoping for a national call-up for a while now but his elevation in the India Test team came as a surprise to the Tamil Nadu all- rounder.
+Chennai, Nov 21 (PTI) Vijay Shankar has been hoping for a national call-up for a while now but when he finally got a call-up, he found it difficult to believe initially.

 Shankar, who was seen as a back-up seam bowling all- rounder to Hardik Pandya, was drafted into the Indian Test team in the ongoing series against Sri Lanka as a replacement for Bhuvneshwar Kumar.

 "I am really excited (about the call-up).
 It has been a long-time dream of mine to be part of the Indian team.
 Now it has come true.
 My hard work has paid off.
-I was not expecting it but it feels great," he told PTI today from Indore.
+I was not expecting a call-up but now that I am in the squad, it feels great," he told PTI today from Indore.

 "I am looking forward to being part of the Indian dressing room for the first time," he added.